Explore Lisbon City on a private half-day tour in a van

 Stop 7 Pass by

-You'll cross the April 25th bridge (lookalike the Golden Gate Bridge), a giant and scenic suspension bridge that connects the north and south side of Lisbon.
-It was renamed after the revolution day (April 25th) that finished the Salazar dictatorship in 1974.
+You will cross the April 25th Bridge, which resembles the Golden Gate Bridge.
+This large and scenic suspension bridge connects the northern and southern sides of Lisbon.
+It was renamed in honor of the day of the revolution—April 25th—which brought an end to the Salazar dictatorship in 1974.

 8